-- There has been a serious or repeated breach of a condition of the tenancy agreement, for example, anti-social behaviour or non-payment of rent
+- There has been a serious or repeated breach of a condition of the tenancy agreement, for example, anti-social behaviour or not paying the rent

-- The dwelling has been abandoned by the tenant and is occupied by a squatter
+- The property has been abandoned by the tenant and is occupied by a squatter

-- The tenant has died and the dwelling is occupied by someone who is not entitled to succeed to the tenancy
+- The tenant has died and the property is occupied by someone who is not entitled to succeed to the tenancy

-The new procedures provide that a local authority may issue a tenancy warning if there is an alleged breach of the tenancy conditions, such as non-payment of rent or anti-social behaviour.
-A tenancy warning may not be necessary in the case of very serious breaches, but if the local authority applies to repossess the dwelling without first issuing a tenancy warning, the application for a possession order must state the reasons why no such warning was issued.
+The local authority may not need to issue a tenancy warning, if there is a very serious breach of the tenancy conditions.
+But, if the local authority applies to repossess the property without first issuing a tenancy warning, the application for a possession order must state the reasons why no warning was issued.